Évian Conference: Reaction

-German Führer Adolf Hitler said in response to the conference:
+German dictator Adolf Hitler said in response to the conference:

 In her autobiography My Life (1975), Golda Meir described her outrage being in "the ludicrous capacity of the [Jewish] observer from Palestine, not even seated with the delegates, although the refugees under discussion were my own people..."
 After the conference Meir told the press: "There is only one thing I hope to see before I die and that is that my people should not need expressions of sympathy anymore."

-In July 1979, Walter Mondale described the hope represented by the Evian conference:"At stake at Evian were both human lives – and the decency and self-respect of the civilized world.
+In July 1979, Walter Mondale described the hope represented by the Evian conference:At stake at Evian were both human lives – and the decency and self-respect of the civilized world.
 If each nation at Evian had agreed on that day to take in 17,000 Jews at once, every Jew in the Reich could have been saved.
 As one American observer wrote, 'It is heartbreaking to think of the ... desperate human beings ... waiting in suspense for what happens at Evian.
 But the question they underline is not simply humanitarian ... it is a test of civilization.'"